Six ways to critique evidence-based practice articles

 - Be sure the evidence-based article focuses on nursing interventions, not medical interventions

 Source: Adapted from HCPro's book Evidence-Based Practice in Nursing: A Guide to Successful Implementation.
-Click here for more information.
+Click here for more information about our latest nursing resources.

 Related Products